EstherPlomp/TNW-PhD-Newsletters/README.md

 - Podcast episode [‘Reproducible data science, how hard can it be?’](https://open.spotify.com/episode/1OVxFUA5UyIfMSCd842wjD?si=tEhJzufDROmOqsvJHsUPuw)
 - [ROpenSci webinar “The Wild World of Data Repositories”](https://ropensci.org/commcalls/dec2020-datarepos/)
 - [Webinar on transparency and qualitative data sharing](https://www.youtube.com/watch?v=DKkExQfwqpU)
+- **file naming**
+    - Do you run into [New_Final_FINAL_NEW_23_FuckingFinal.jpeg](https://twitter.com/chazhutton/status/1285955514241875968) troubles?
+Have a look at [this presentation on naming things](https://speakerdeck.com/jennybc/how-to-name-files) or a [blogpost on how to make your files more findable](https://zapier.com/blog/organize-files-folders/).
+    - Want to rename multiple files?
+The [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/) may save you a lot of time (but be careful with overwriting things)!
+This [short data organisation/documentation manual](https://surfdrive.surf.nl/files/index.php/s/J6XOVPcUot1tiUl) can help you with file naming but also folder organisation.
+- The [‘Quick Guide to Organizing Computational Biology Projects’](https://doi.org/10.1371/journal.pcbi.1000424) is relevant to all research projects and also goes into a bit more detail on **how to organise your files**.

 # Software

 - [TU Delft programming workshops](https://www.tudelft.nl/en/library/research-data-management/r/training-events/training-for-researchers/software-carpentry-workshop)
-- **TU Delft Digital Competence Center**: Learn more about what [type of data/code support the DCC offers on their website](https://dcc.tudelft.nl/).
+- **TU Delft Digital Competence Center**: Learn more about what [type of data/code support the DCC offers on their website](https://dcc.tudelft.nl/)
 - [Code Refinery](https://coderefinery.org/)
 - [Binder workshop materials](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/boost-research-reproducibility-binder)
 - [Aalto University resources on making your computational workflow more reproducible](https://scicomp.aalto.fi/scicomp/zen-of-scicomp/)